-This product provides easy to use user interface and allows users to configuring from web browser.
-Also it integrates DHCP server to provide multiple wireless and wired users to get their IP address automatically.
-With the versatile of features, this product is the best choice for you to integrate your wireless and wired network seamlessly.
+This product provides an easy to use user interface and allows users to configure from a standard web browser.
+Also it includes a DHCP server to provide multiple wireless and wired users to get their IP address automatically.
+With versatile features, this product is the best choice for you to integrate your wireless and wired network seamlessly.